kyrylkov/openshift-cartridge-iojs/README.md

+Looking for cartridge supporting Node.js 4.0.0+ ?
+Here is one: https://github.com/ryanj/nodejs-custom-version-openshift

 # io.js cartridge for OpenShift

 This is an `io.js` cartridge for OpenShift that checks and **automatically updates** (if necessary) `io.js` and `npm` versions on each build.